pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 simplicity, but obviously I'm very biased.
-The `FP::Struct` importer simply takes an array of field definitions, each of which can either be a string (the field name), or an array of `[\&predicate, "fieldname"]`, where the predicate is a function that must return true for the value that is being stored in field `fieldname` (otherwise `FP::Struct`'s constructor and setters will throw an exception).
+The `FP::Struct` importer simply takes an array of field definitions, each of which can either be a string (the field name), or an array of `[\&predicate, "fieldname"]`, where the predicate is a function of one argument that must return true for any value that is to be stored in field `fieldname` (otherwise `FP::Struct`'s constructor and setters will throw an exception).

 After the field definitions come parent classes; `FP::Struct::Show` automatically implements the `show` function from `FP::Show`, which